 That is part of propaganda on vaccines from the More Infectious Diseases for Children, a.k.a. antivaccine groups.

 What is the vaccine schedule?
 How much exposure do children receive from organisms and antigens as part of the vaccination schedule?
-The entire schedule is at CDC.
+The entire schedule can be seen on the CDC website.

 In summary there are 5 live attenuated or altered organisms and 21 different antigens by age 6.
 A couple of vaccines are added from age 7 to 18, but by then it is too late, your child already has autism and autoimmune diseases from the immunologic and toxic scourging of vaccines.
 BTW.
 Sarcasm.

-Is the vaccine schedule a lot of virus and a lot of antigens?
+Does the vaccine schedule represent a lot of virus and a lot of antigens?
 Is this an enormous load on the immune system, sending it spiraling out of control to damage the child?
-Lets find out.
+Let’s find out.

 All data about vaccines from the PDR package insert unless otherwise specified.